 Being a parent, you can ensure your kid’s safety like no one else can.
 You can take your kids under confidence and ask them to share their online experiences with you.
 You can also keep an eye on their kids and sit with your kids while they engage in online activities.

 What Kind of Dangers Can Your Kid Encounter?

 Before knowing about the strategies to ensure Internet security for your kids, you should have adequate knowledge about the kind of threats they can face.

 Although you might not consider your kids to be at risk of cybercrimes, hackers usually target them for a couple of reasons.
 Children don’t have credit cards or other private assets but they do have social security numbers.
 Ensuring Internet safety for kids is important because hackers try to access their sensitive information and use it to change their age and apply for loans.
 So, such an act can effectively ruin your kid’s future.

-About one in five US teenagers face sexual harassment on the web on any given day.
+According to a Survey tool about one in five US teenagers face sexual harassment on the web on any given day.
 Sexual predators can lure them into having inappropriate conversations with them or sharing inappropriate media.
 The risk can multiply if your kid is using public Wi-Fi.
 These predators can even go as far as arranging a meeting to assault them.

 If your kid is a regular user of high-speed Internet services like Cox 1 Gbps Internet, he/she is at great risk of cyberbullying as well.
 Social media platforms and online gaming forums are the biggest sites of cyberbullying.
 Exposure to abusive language and demeaning words can greatly deteriorate a child’s mental health and his/her performance at school.